martasframos/Data-Projects/README.md

 - Species: Categorical variable indicating the species of iris flowers (Setosa, Versicolor, Virginica).

 #### 2.1 Analysis
 In this analysis, I performed the following steps:

 **Data exploration and visualization** of feature relationships and species distribution.
 **Clustering with K-Means** to uncover patterns and groupings within the data.
 **Dimensionality reduction using PCA and t-SNE** to visualize the data in 2D space.

+##### 2.1.1.
+Data Exploration and Visualization:
+The first step of the analysis was to visualize the relationships between different features and species.
+Using Seaborn's pairplot, I examined the pairwise relationships between the features, segmented by species.
+The plot demonstrated clear separations between the setosa species and the other two, especially when considering petal length and petal width.

+Additionally, I created a correlation heatmap to assess the linear relationships between the features.
+This revealed that petal length and petal width had the strongest positive correlation, highlighting their significance in distinguishing between species.

+Key observations:

+Petal features (length and width) show stronger correlations with species than sepal features.
+The setosa species is distinctly separated from versicolor and virginica.

+##### 2.1.2.
+Clustering with K-Means:
+To explore the natural groupings within the dataset, I applied K-Means clustering with three clusters (representing the three species).
+The clustering was visualized through a scatter plot based on sepal length and sepal width, colored by the cluster assignment.

+I evaluated the clustering using the silhouette score, which measured how well-separated the clusters were.
+The silhouette score for K-Means clustering was 0.55, indicating moderately well-defined clusters.

+Key insights:

+K-Means clustering reasonably grouped the data, although versicolor and virginica showed some overlap.
+The model successfully identified setosa as a distinct cluster.

+##### 2.1.3.
+Dimensionality Reduction with PCA and t-SNE:
+Next, I performed Principal Component Analysis (PCA) to reduce the dataset’s dimensionality and visualize it in a two-dimensional space.
+PCA identified the two most important components that accounted for a significant portion of the variance in the dataset.

+Through PCA, the species were visualized in 2D, with setosa distinctly separated.
+However, the overlap between versicolor and virginica persisted.

+To complement PCA, I applied t-Distributed Stochastic Neighbor Embedding (t-SNE), a nonlinear dimensionality reduction technique, to capture complex relationships between the samples.
+The t-SNE visualization revealed a more nuanced separation between the species, though some overlap remained.

+Key findings:

+PCA provided a quick way to identify the most important features. t-SNE offered a more intricate view of how species relate to each other in multidimensional space.